 Conclusion: The Future of Canine Genetics

 Mapping genes to traits in dogs using SNPs is a powerful tool for understanding the genetic basis of phenotypic variation.
 This research has numerous applications in canine health, breeding, and basic biological research.
 As technology advances and sample sizes increase, we can expect even more exciting discoveries in the field of canine genetics.
-Future research will focus on unraveling the complex genetic architecture of complex traits, identifying rare variants that contribute to disease, and integrating data from multiple sources to provide a more comprehensive understanding of the genetic basis of traits in dogs.
+Day to day, future research will focus on unraveling the complex genetic architecture of complex traits, identifying rare variants that contribute to disease, and integrating data from multiple sources to provide a more comprehensive understanding of the genetic basis of traits in dogs.
 These advancements will not only improve the health and well-being of dogs but also provide valuable insights into the genetic basis of similar traits in humans.